 Doing a whole kitchen makeover can change your day to day life, quite literally.
 It can also drain your bank account.
 Fortunately, if you take it one project at a time, you can break the budget down for each DIY project and in a short time have a completely new kitchen!
 We went out and found DIY budget kitchen makeovers with projects to help you makeover each major component of your kitchen space, while creating a custom high end look.
 (On a budget!)
 And like always, we tried to choose projects you haven’t seen before.
 Start by taking a long look at each part of your kitchen, and then choose a project that fits into your style choices and needs.
 Also, some quick tips from us here at TBD on how to choose!

-DIY Budget Kitchen Makeovers – Style
+DIY Budget Kitchen Makeovers

-First, decide on a general style you want your new kitchen to showcase.
+First, decide on a general style you want new kitchen makeover to showcase.
 Love farmhouse?
 Looking for clean and modern?
 Eclectically creative?
 Name your style to keep you on track when making choices.
 Remember, take some time to look at Pinterest and Houzz to make sure you are on track with todays trends if updating your home for value is on your mind.
 Then choose one or two inspirational photos to refer back to while working on your own kitchen.
 Photo by ‘HGTV‘.

 You must decide if your cabinets are in good enough shape to save.
 (Let’s hope, right?)
 Assuming they need nothing more than an update, paint is your best friend.
 Yep, this is a JOB.
 But we have found some bloggers that can make it a LOT easier, by taking their advice on technique and supplies.
 We love an all white kitchen (In fact, we have one!)
 But don’t be afraid to paint your bottom cabinets a different color than the top, or your island cabinets different from the main cabinets.
 We love darker on the bottom, lighter on the top as well.
 Try all white, with trending steel navy blue/grey on the bottom, or the island.
 Or simply a light neutral gray on the bottom cabinets for a lighter look.